Table of Contents

 Why Fleas Are Hard to Get Rid Of

 Something lots of people are unaware of is that the fleas that can be seen on a cat’s or a dog’s body are only about 5% of the fleas that are present inside the home.
 This means that 95% of fleas, flea eggs and larva isn’t visible to the human eye, as they tend to hide in carpets, pet bedding, furniture, and pet toys, and it is because of this that many experiences great difficulties when it comes to getting rid of an infestation.
 The error lies in treating the pet directly and only the pet, as he or she will likely get fleas again within days or even hours.
+If there are fleas in your carpet, a good flea powder will do you well.

 Compare it to trying to dry yourself with a towel while walking through the rain – would it work?
 Probably not.
 The same thing goes for a flea infestation, and unless you go after fleas in your whole house (gross, we know, but necessary) you will be stuck with the problem for a lot longer than what is necessary.
 So, with this in mind, the reason to why fleas seem so difficult to get rid of is often because we don’t know how to combat them, and where and how to go after them in all their life stages.